dwatling/athena/readme.txt

 ---

-Athena is a simple TestRunner meant to be run on an Android device.
-It will output test results in an XML format digestible by Hudson (and probably any other CI application).
+Athena is a simple command-line utility that will run your Android test project and output the test results in an XML format digestible by Hudson (and probably any other CI application).

 In order to use Athena, you will need to do the following: